rust-shell-script/rust_cmd_lib/README.md

 scripts grow, they will ultimately be unmaintainable and no one wants to touch them any more.

-This cmd_lib library is trying to provide the redirection and piping capabilities, and other facilities to make writing shell-script like tasks easily without launching any shell.
+This cmd_lib library is trying to provide the redirection and piping capabilities, and other facilities to make writing shell-script like tasks easily **without launching any shell**.
 For the [rust cookbook examples](https://rust-lang-nursery.github.io/rust-cookbook/os/external.html), they can usually be implemented as one line of rust macro with the help of this library, as in the [examples/rust_cookbook_external.rs](https://github.com/rust-shell-script/rust_cmd_lib/blob/master/examples/rust_cookbook_external.rs).